NOAA-GFDL/MDTF-diagnostics/diagnostics/forcing_feedback/doc/forcing_feedback.rst

 - Air temperature ("ta" in CMIP conventions)
 - Specific humidity ("hus")

-The observational estimates (see below) are for 2003-2018.
-While ideally the model data should cover the same period, it is reasonable to compare the model's radiative feedbacks and radiative forcing over any historical time period.
-Note that idealized model experiments, such as a single forcing scenario, may produce radiative forcing trends that differ considerably from the observations.
-In that case, this package will still have value as a qualitative "gut check" on the radiative feedbacks, which exhibit similar characteristics regardless of the forcing scenario.
+The observational estimates (see below) are for 2003-2014.
+The start date is based on data availability while the end date was selected to match the end date of relevant CMIP6 simulations.
+For an ideal comparison, the model data used in this POD should cover the same period and have realistic, historical forcing boundary conditions.
+However, this package will still have value as a "gut check" for any simulation, especially with respect to radiative feedbacks, which often exhibit similar characteristics regardless of the forcing scenario.

 More about the diagnostic